dmakvh/eureka/Eureka-at-a-glance.md

 ## How is Eureka used at Netflix?
 At Netflix, Eureka is used for the following purposes apart from playing a critical part in mid-tier load balancing.

-* Used for red/black deployments with Netflix [Asgard](https://github.com/Netflix/asgard)- an open source service which makes cloud deployment easier.
+* For red/black deployments with Netflix [Asgard](https://github.com/Netflix/asgard)- an open source service which makes cloud deployment easier.
 Eureka interacts with Asgard to make switching between older/newer release of a deployment of services quick and seamless in case of problems - especially given that launching 100's of instances to deploy a release could take a long time.

 * For our [cassandra](https://github.com/Netflix/Priam) deployments to take instances out of traffic for maintenance.

-* For memcached services to identify the list of nodes in the ring.
+* For our memcached caching services to identify the list of nodes in the ring.

 * Used for carrying other additional application specific metadata about services for various other reasons.